 How do I start?

 The work involved in making a mobile-friendly site can depend on your developer’s resources, your online business model, and level of expertise if you feel that you can do it yourself.

 On a very basic implementation level, transitioning an existing desktop site to “mobile-first-indexed” compliant one may require changing your existing website to a mobile responsive one and modifying sections of content to enhance a mobile-user shopping experience.
 All of these factors and others must be taken into consideration.

 How much does it cost to modify an existing website for mobile-friendly local visibility?

 The answer is, it varies depending on the complexity of your existing website and the type of hosting platform.
-KJ Proweb starts with pricing ranging from $500.00 for a small website and upwards to an average of $2,400.00, depending on a wide range of technical variables.
+KJ Proweb starts with pricing ranging from $800.00 for a small website and upwards to an average of $3,800.00 depending on selected options and technical variables.